KacperKozak/light-trails/README.md

 animation.play()
 ```

-The plural in the name reveals one of the key features of this library.
-And you guessed it.
-It's not about one trail, it's about composition.
+Plural function name reveals one of the key features of this library, it's not about one trail but about composition.

 ## Composition

-To run related trails together you can use one of many functions, the simplest ones are `sequence` and `parallel` which I think are self-explanatory.
+To run related trails together you have to use composition functions, the simplest ones are `sequence` and `parallel` which I think are self-explanatory.

-Let's use them in some example: We have two different trails, one for `body` background color and a second one for the `h1` fade-in animation:
+For example: we have two different trails, one for `body` background color and a second one for `h1` fade-in animation:

 ```ts
 const bodyTrail = trail('body', [